-- Any suspected outlier identified through statistical analysis or visual methods will be reviewed (i.e., through evaluation of the associated analytical report, laboratory narrative, associated laboratory quality assurance/quality control information, and/or field notes) before removal from the dataset to determine if any systematic or systemic errors may have been responsible for the noted anomalous readings.
+- Any suspected outlier identified through statistical analysis or visual methods will be reviewed (i.e., through evaluation of the associated analytical report, laboratory narrative, associated laboratory quality assurance/quality control information, and/or field notes) before removal from the dataset to determine if any systematic or systemic errors may have been responsible for the noted anomalous reading.
 Rejected data points will not be included in the baseline dataset. - The rationale for the removal of outliers will be documented.
-The majority of the outliers will likely be isolated values that can be attributed to inconsistent sampling or analytical chemistry methodology resulting in laboratory contamination or other anomalies. - If an outlier is removed, the normality test (Section 3.2.2) will be re-run to determine if the dataset is normally distributed or log-normally distributed without the outlier.
+The majority of the outliers will likely be isolated values that can be attributed to inconsistent sampling or analytical chemistry methodology resulting in laboratory contamination or other anomalies. - If an outlier is removed, the normality test (Section 3.2.2) will be re-run to determine if the dataset is normally distributed or can be transformed to a normal distribution without the outlier.